Lynton Town Hall: History

 A bust of Newnes, designed and sculpted by Gilbert Bayes, was unveiled by the author, Arthur Conan Doyle, in the town hall in 1902.
 A war memorial in the form of a polished granite column intended to commemorate the lives of local service personnel who died in the First World War was unveiled outside the building in 1920.
-The building continued to serve as a meeting place for Lynton Urban District Council for much of the 20th century but ceased to be local seat of government when the enlarged North Devon Council was formed in 1974.
+The building continued to serve as a meeting place for Lynton Urban District Council for much of the 20th century, but ceased to perform that role when the enlarged North Devon Council was formed in 1974.
+Instead it became the meeting place of the newly-formed Lynton Town Council.

 Another bust of Newnes, designed and sculpted by Carla Haseltine, was installed in a niche on the south west corner of the building in 2000.
 The Princess Royal visited the town as part of the 125th anniversary celebrations for the Lynton and Lynmouth Cliff Railway; after arriving at Lynton in a cliff railway carriage, she attended a civic reception in the town hall and joined civic leaders for lunch there on 17 April 2015.